punctum-im/protocol-old/PROTOCOL.md

 ### POST /api/v1/attachments

 Creates an attachment.
-Returns the ID of the newly created attachment.
+Returns the newly created attachment.

+### GET /api/v1/invites/$ID

+Returns information about the invite object with the given ID.
+MUST return a 400 status code if the given ID does not belong to an invite.

+### POST /api/v1/invites/$ID/join

+Joins the conference specified in the invite as the currently authenticated user.